philiph99/Sarculator_MetaAnalysis/README.md

 # Frequentist and Bayesian Meta-Analysis of a Sarcoma Prognostic Model

 This repository contains the code and data used for the meta-analysis conducted as part of my Master's thesis in the MSc Applied Statistics programme.
 The objective was to evaluate the performance of a prognostic model for sarcomas using both frequentist and Bayesian methods.
-The code in this respository can be used to run the frequentist and Bayesian meta-analysis, construct forest plots, conduct a sensitivity analysis by excluding a study with unclear risk of bias and plot a bar chart and traffic light chart of the risk of bias.
+The code in this respository can be used to run the frequentist and Bayesian meta-analysis, construct forest plots, conduct a sensitivity analysis by excluding a study with high risk of bias and plot a bar chart and traffic light chart of the risk of bias.

 ## Repository structure